SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 18.10.4

+Uploaded images may now be at most 4200x4200 px in size.
+Images that are larger in width and/or height are automatically resized to fit within those dimensions.

+For each uploaded image, a preview image is automatically generated.
+It will contain the greatest possible area with the aspect ratio of 600x311 from the center of the image.
+That means that after resizing, an equal amount of pixel rows will be removed either from the top and the bottom, or from the left and the right (if the image does not have an aspect ratio of 600x311 already).

+The website will display preview images.
+Clicking on a preview image on the map detail page will open the full size image in a new tab.

 ### 18.10.3

 - You can now add a map to one of your collections directly from the map page